centreon/centreon-documentation/versioned_docs/version-23.10/installation/installation-of-centreon-ha/installation-4-nodes.md

 GRANT ALL PRIVILEGES ON centreon_storage.* TO '@MARIADB_CENTREON_USER@'@'@DATABASE_MASTER_IPADDR@';
 ```

-Optionally, you can allow these privileges to be used from Central Cluster.
+Optionally, you can allow these privileges to be used from the Central Cluster.
 This will make some administration scripts runnable from every node.

 ```sql
 CREATE USER '@MARIADB_CENTREON_USER@'@'@CENTRAL_SLAVE_IPADDR@' IDENTIFIED BY '@MARIADB_CENTREON_PASSWD@';